Eclipses in mythology and culture: Hindu mythology

-According to Hindu mythology, solar and lunar eclipses, known in Sanskrit as grahana (ग्रहणं), occur when the celestial gods Rahu and Ketu swallow the Sun and Moon respectively.
+According to Hindu mythology, solar and lunar eclipses, known in Sanskrit as grahana occur when the celestial gods Rahu and Ketu swallow the Sun and Moon, respectively.

-Hindus generally believe that a grahana is a bad omen, and is considered the best time to chanting mantras that ward against evil.
+Hindus generally believe that a grahana is a bad omen, and is considered the best time to chant mantras that ward against evil.
 Fasting is practiced for up to six hours before an eclipse.
 Food is often prepared only after the passing of the eclipse, and conventions regarding consuming meals at given hours in the context of the event are prescribed in the Kurma Purana.
 During an eclipse, Hindus are considered unclean.
 They bathe and offer prayers to ancestors.
 Pilgrimage sites situated adjacent to a river throng with devotees during the onset of a grahana in some regions.
 Pregnant women are considered to be especially at risk to the effects of an eclipse and are expected to adhere more strictly to rituals to prevent birth deformities in their children.
 It is regarded to be a bad omen to be born during an eclipse, and Brahmins are often called upon to ritually bless such babies.